On-Site vs Hotel Wedding Lodging: What Destination Weddings Actually Feel Like

 How that split looks depends heavily on your guest count, which we break down in how many guests you should invite to a destination wedding.

-For a broader view of how different venues handle lodging and guest distribution, this guide to lakeside wedding venues adds helpful context.
+For a broader view of how different venues handle lodging and guest distribution, Lake George Wedding Venues: A Complete Guide adds helpful context.

 Transportation & Shuttles